yueqiusun/yueqiusun.github.io/_portfolio/twitter.md

 Objective and Data
 ======
+It is an increasingly important problem that hate speech appear more and more often in tweets.
 We try to build a classifier to help administration to monitor and filter out tweets with extreme language more efficiently.
 We train the classifier based on the labeled data on the Github.
 The data contains 24000 tweets, each labeled by 6 humans.
 The label is either "the tweet contain hate language" or "the tweet don't contain hate language but contain offensive language" or "the tweet contain neither".

 "Data" <br/><img src='/files/images/data1.png'>